syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### TabItemTemplate

-DockedElementTabbedHost have internal TabControl for Tabbed Windows in DockingManager and its tabitem template can be customized using `TabItemTemplate` with the TargetType as `TabItem`.
+DockedElementTabbedHost have internal TabControl for Tabbed Windows in DockingManager and its tabitem template can be customized using `TabItemTemplate` with the TargetType as TabItem.

 {% highlight xaml %}